peash1068/Employee-Review/README.md

 step 3: Start the laravel serve on port 8080 using
-        `php artisan serve --port=8080` step 4: Go to the `webportal` folder from command line and run `npm install` Run the webportal(reactjs) using 'npn start' command the webportal will start at 'http://localhost:3000/'.
+        `php artisan serve --port=8080` step 4: Go to the `webportal` folder from command line and run `npm install` Run the webportal(reactjs) using `npn start` command the webportal will start at 'http://localhost:3000/'.

 step 5: admin user login is username: admin@gmail.com, password:1234
         Normal User login is username:sajib@gmail.com, password:1234